mitin001/blog/2025/09/29/on-with-kara-swisher-2025-08-28-joy-reid.md

 # [On with Kara Swisher](https://podcastindex.org/podcast/5665900): [8/28/2025.
 Joy Reid](https://writecomments.com/transcripts/?md5=d6f673dae399c9fb8e65721a407ac122)

-This episode of [On with Kara Swisher] answered a question about leadership.
+This episode of [On with Kara Swisher](../../../2025/11/02/on-with-kara-swisher.md) answered a question about leadership.

-[On with Kara Swisher]: ../../../series/on-with-kara-swisher.md

 ## What is leadership?